 - Surveillance, Epidemiology, and End Results (SEER) Program

-The Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute works to provide information on cancer statistics in an effort to reduce the burden of cancer among the U.S. population.
+The Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute (NCI) works to provide information on cancer statistics in an effort to reduce the burden of cancer among the U.S. population.

 - Cancer Stat Fact Sheets